Text Marit Synnøve Vea

 – Which kind of archaeological material is preserved in the ground?

 – Which of this archaeologist material can give us the most knowledge about the royal seat at Avaldsnes?

 – What are the most in danger of being destroyed?

-THE ROYAL MANOR PROJECT
+AVALDSNES ROYAL MANOR PROJECT

-See seperate pages: ROYAL MANOR PROJECT, AVALDSNES
+See seperate pages: AVALDSNES ROYAL MANOR PROJECT

-The Royal Manor Project is based on test excavations conducted by the Archaeological Museum, University of Stavanger in the period 1992-2006.
+The Royal Manor project is based on test excavations conducted by the Archaeological Museum, University of Stavanger in the period 1992-2006.

-The Royal Manor Project has three phases:
+The Avaldsnes Royal Manor project has three phases:

 - Preparatory project: Completed 2007-2009.

 - Excavation phase: Excavations conducted summer seasons of 2011, 2012 and 2017.